mcdafydd/scini-cockpit/README.md

 `docker exec -it $(docker ps |grep openrov | awk '{print $1}') /bin/bash`

 5. The container uses a docker named volume created by the compose file.
 You can see it with `docker volume ls`.
 The named volume allows changes made in the container to persist beyond its lifetime.
-6. To test your changes, hit <CTRL-C> in the docker-compose session, or in the second terminal execute `docker-compose -f docker-compose-dev.yml down` and then return to Step 1.
+6. To test your changes, either restart the entire stack by hitting <CTRL-C> in the docker-compose session, or in the second terminal execute `docker-compose -f docker-compose-dev.yml down` and then return to Step 1.
+If you just want to restart one service, you can also run `docker-compose -f docker-compose-dev.yml restart openrov`.

 ** NOTE: the named volume is only loaded into the openrov container to work in this environment.
 If you want to make changes to repositories other than openrov-cockpit, be careful not to lose changes made inside the writeable, non-persistent layer of a container without a named volume. **